centre-for-language-speech-technology/CLST-2020/README.md

 4. Run `poetry shell`
 5. `cd equestria`
 6. `./manage.py migrate` to initialise the database
-7. `./manage.py loaddata clam` to load the test CLAM server into the database
+7. `./manage.py loaddata clam` to load the test CLAM server into the database (don't forget to set the CLAM passwords in step 11!)
 8. `./manage.py createsuperuser` to create the first user
 9. `./manage.py runserver` to run a testing server
-10 `./manage.py process_tasks`to run the background tasks (glue between django and CLAM, for update status etc).
+10. `./manage.py process_tasks`to run the background tasks (glue between django and CLAM, for update status etc).
 Starting the CLAM test server
+11. To use the website, you also need to put in the passwords for the CLAM servers that were in the fixtures in step 7.
+Go to the admin page of django and enter the CLAM passwords in the scripts stored under scripts/scripts on the admin page.

 1. In another shell, execute `cd fa-clam`.
 2. Make sure `poetry` uses your python 3 installation: `poetry env use python3`